wfrierson/predictions_in_the_bell_curve/README.md

 2) Bureau of Labor Statistics, U.S. Department of Labor.
 National Longitudinal Survey of Youth 1979 cohort, 1979-2012 (rounds 1-25).
 Produced and distributed by the Center for Human Resource Research, The Ohio State University.
 Columbus, OH: 2014.

-3) prepared for the U.S. Department of Labor by Center for Human Resource Research, The Ohio State University.
+3) Prepared for the U.S. Department of Labor by Center for Human Resource Research, The Ohio State University.
 (2001).
 NLSY79 users' guide : a guide to the 1979-2000 National Longitudinal Survey of Youth data.
 Columbus, Ohio :Center for Human Resource Research, Ohio State University.

 4) Heckman, J. (1995).
 Lessons from The Bell Curve.
 Journal of Political Economy, 103(5), 1091–1120.